Five Things You Shouldn’t Do if You Have Chronic Back Pain

 Nicotine restricts blood flow to the disks that cushion your vertebrae.
 This increases the rate of degeneration, which often leads to back pain.

 If you need specialized chiropractic care to treat your chronic back pain, contact the best back doctor in Houston, TX.
-Back Pain & Sciatica Center of Texas offers exceptional hands-on treatment to help you find relief so you can live your best life.
+Back Pain & Joint Center of Texas offers exceptional hands-on treatment to help you find relief so you can live your best life.